Nathan Brown (missionary): Early life and missions to Burma and Assam

 Born in New Ipswich, New Hampshire, he attended Williams College, where he graduated first in his class.
+He taught for two years in Vermont before he and his wife Eliza, whom he married in 1830, went on to serve as missionaries in Burma.
+In 1835, David Scott, the Agent to the Governor General in the North-East Frontier invited American Baptist Missionaries working in Burma (now Myanmar) to come to Assam to spread Christianity and education; Brown and Oliver Cutter were the first to arrive in 1837.

-He and his wife, whom he married in 1830, went on to serve as missionaries in Burma.
-Brown's original intention had been to translate the Bible into Burmese, but he soon found himself pulled into a mission along with Oliver Cutter and Miles Bronson in the Indian region of Assam.
+Brown's original intention had been to translate the Bible into Burmese, but he soon found himself pulled into a mission along with Cutter and Miles Bronson in the Indian region of Assam.
+By 1846 he had founded 14 Assamese-medium schools in Sibsagar and had written school textbooks in arithmetic and geography, as well as translating Pilgrim's Progress into Assamese; Eliza Brown also wrote story books and tracts, as well as setting up a girls' boarding school.
+Eliza Brown also ran a missionary school with Mrs Cutter.

 In 1848, Brown published an Assamese grammar, followed by an Assamese translation of the New Testament.
 He found that the Assamese Bible published by William Carey from the Serampore Mission Press (1832), in circulation at the time, consisted of Bengali and Sanskrit loan words, so it was idiomatically inadequate.
 Therefore, he undertook (together with Carey's old colleague Pandit Atmaram Sharma) the project of translating the New Testament into pure and simple Assamese.
 From 1836 to 1873, Company and British Raj policy subsumed Assamese under the heading of Bengali.
 The language regained recognition in part due to Assamese publications edited by Brown, including an Assamese-English dictionary and an Assamese grammar book, as well as his association with Hemchandra Barua, who was taught at Brown's school.
+He was prominent in the official recognition of the Assamese language.